Why are fintech apps attracting so many customers, while banks are losing them?

 To make the app interactive and simple, you need to work on the page layout, content display, and task flow to begin with.

-Like the B. J. Fogg’s Behavioral Model suggests, it is important that a user is motivated to use the app.
+Like the B. J. Fogg’s Behavioral Model suggests it is important that a user is motivated to use the app.

 The app should be able to solve a persisting user hardship and bring something new for enhancing user convenience.
-Because of that, it is very crucial to grasp the client’s product basics, knowledge of target audience, and stakeholders.
+Because of that, it is very crucial to grasp the client’s product basics, knowledge of the target audience, and stakeholders.

-Placing immediate call-to-actions should help users take the desired actions and detailed information should be available when asked for.
+Placing immediate call-to-action should help users take the desired actions and detailed information should be available when asked for.
 With this practice, your app will be able to enhance the user’s confidence in smoothly handling their finances.